furre-dev/wolt-delivery-price-calculator/README.md

 - **Distance Calculation** using the **Haversine formula**:
   The Haversine formula is applied to compute the great-circle distance between the user's location and the venue, based on their respective latitude and longitude values.
 This is used to calculate the delivery distance and associated delivery fee.

+- **Unit testing** using **JUnit 5**:
+I have implemented unit tests based on the example calculations provided in the official Wolt documentation.
+These tests focus on validating various functionalities of the application but do not assess its resilience or edge-case behavior.
+Additional comprehensive testing is required before the application is production-ready.

 ---

 ## Resources Used